What I learned today:

 - We learned about having a family disaster plan and how to make one.

-Ready.gov is a fantastic site for everyone to prepare and learn about weather emergencies.
+Ready.gov is a fantastic site for everyone to prepare and learn about weather emergencies and natural disasters.